blopa/Magento-Chatbot/README.md

 ## Release Notes
 - **v0.0.11:**
+	- Fix logout command glitch
-	- Fix some small glitches
+	- Fix some other small glitches
 	- Code improvements
 	- Fix problem when replying a customer on support mode
 	- [Backend] Integration with wit.ai